-Other than medical treatment, there are various home-based remedies that can alleviate cholera and its symptoms.
+Other than medical treatment, various home-based remedies can alleviate cholera and its symptoms.
 Some of the most common and effective ones are as follows:

-- Homemade ORS: It is a very simple ORS recipe in which you need to mix ½ teaspoon of salt and sugar in clean water and stir well.
-Drink this solution several times in a day to avoid dehydration.
+- Homemade ORS: It is a straightforward ORS recipe in which you need to mix ½ teaspoon of salt and sugar in clean water and stir well.
+Drink this solution several times a day to avoid dehydration.

 - Ginger: This is considered an ancient herb with natural antibiotic properties.
 Mix ginger juice with black pepper, holy basil, and mint leaves.
 Drink the potion to improve digestive capacity and reduce pain.